-The Twelfth Annual NACNS Clinical Nurse Specialist Preceptor of the Year Award will be presented during the 2020 Annual Conference in Indianapolis, IN.
+The Thirteenth Annual NACNS Clinical Nurse Specialist Preceptor of the Year Award will be presented during the 2021 Annual Conference.

 The purpose of the award is to nationally recognize an NACNS member for outstanding professional achievement as a Clinical Nurse Specialist (CNS) Preceptor.
 The award acknowledges a CNS preceptor who has demonstrated commitment to teach, coach and mentor CNS students to achieve CNS competencies in the nurse, patient, and organizational spheres as reflected in the NACNS Statement on CNS Practice and Education.